 GRADventure is a central hub of professional development resources designed specifically for graduate students at the University of Waterloo.
-It is offered by the Graduate Studies Office, in collaboration with campus partners.
+It is offered by Graduate Studies and Postdoctoral Affairs, in collaboration with campus partners.

 No matter which career path you choose to pursue, we've got you covered.